-Some tomato varieties are highly susceptible to cracking and splitting and while many of these varieties do it in a way that does no harm to the fruit (some may even say the circle cracks around the top of the tomato give it character) there are some that are prone to bursting wide open, ruining the tomato if left exposed too long.
-Lucky for us there are some varieties that are resistant to cracking and splitting.
+Some tomato varieties are highly susceptible to cracking and splitting.
+While many of these varieties do it in a way that does not harm the fruit (some may even say the circle cracks around the top of the tomato give it character), some are prone to bursting wide open, ruining the tomato if left exposed too long.
+Lucky for us, some varieties are resistant to cracking and splitting.

 Some Popular Crack Resistant Tomato Varieties

 - Mountain Spring VFF Hybrid

 One of the best ways to prevent splits from happening is to pick your tomatoes before it happens.
 When the conditions are prime for this happening, like a dry spell with a big rainstorm on its way, get out there and pick any tomatoes that are ripe or near ripe and let them finish ripening on the kitchen counter.